coffeebe4code/disc/README.md

 (@l mystring)
 (@l mystring2 "")
 (@l mystring3 "this is a string.")
-(@l mystring4 ('string "strongly typed string")) ; <--- types are not mandatory, only if they can not be automatically determined.
+(@l mystring4 ('string "strongly typed string"))
 ```

 All of the above are valid ways to declare a variable.
-The latter 3 are automatically deduced to be strings.
+The last 3 are automatically deduced to be strings.
+You may get undesired results

 ---
 number examples: